jeremymcrae/mutation_weights/README.md

 I also stratified by whether the sites were in regions with regional missense constraint (Kaitlin's regional constraint, that is).
 Basically doing the same thing as above, but once where I only included sites under regional constraint, and another time with only sites not under regional constraint.
+Kaitlin's tables provided scores that I used to classify regions into a binary constrained/ unconstrained (determined by looking at enrichment across range of obs/exp ORs and obs/exp p-values (from Kaitlin's table)).